claudiocapanema/poi_detection/README.md

 ## How to run?

+First, install the requirements:

+    pip install -r requirements.txt

-Please modify the run.sh file considering the directory where you have placed:
+Sencond, modify the run.sh file considering the directory where you have placed:

  - Your users' steps dataset (***users_steps_filename*** parameter)
  - Where you wanna save the detected PoIs (***poi_detection_filename*** parameter).